IsaacMcCracken/compiler/README.md

 # This is my compiler for my series on youtube

-you can watch me be boring here
+You can watch me make this whole [thing](https://www.youtube.com/playlist?list=PLIBesc5CYsk8b-L70y4J12KkUItBXs8kZ).

+The videos are very boring, but I am learning.

 so far we got this code